Phyletica bio photo

 conda install -c conda-forge conda-bash-completion

 Most Unix-like shells already have text editors available that you can use right in the command line, like nano and vim.
 If you are comfortable using one of these, then there’s no need to install a text editor.
 However, some people prefer a text editor with a graphical user interface (GUI) and some extra bells and whistles.
 Text editors with a lot of bells and whistles are often called an integrative design environment (IDE).
-Here are some popular and free options for text editors/IDEs, in no particular order:
+If you prefer a GUI text editor over nano and vim, I recommend Visual Studio Code:

 If you are using Git for Windows (Git BASH), you already have nano available in Git BASH.
 If you want to install a fancier text editor, you will do so within Windows.